 The symptoms of DBA are varied and range from life-threatening to unobservable.
 Adahlia has only one very serious symptom, the primary DBA symptom: her bone marrow is not making enough red blood cells for her to survive.
 Red blood cells from transfusions typically live only 3-6 weeks post-transfusion.
 If Adahlia does not receive a blood transfusion from a blood donor, she would die after about a month and a half.
 Adahlia’s continued presence on earth reminds us that every moment of life is a miracle, a gift.

 Besides the blood issue, Adahlia is otherwise a very healthy child, growing and developing according to or ahead of all developmental milestones.
 She is intelligent, curious, loves listening and moving to music, and enthusiastically faces challenges.
-She loves running and being chased, bouncing and giggling in our arms, pointing at birds and animals, “talking” baby talk and having me echo her words, signing for words she knows in sign language, having stories read to her and songs sung for her, stomping her feet and swaying to music, kissing her stuffed animals, splashing in puddles, and saying “hi” to strangers by raising her palm to them or waving.
+She loves running and being chased, bouncing and giggling in our arms, pointing at birds and animals, “talking” baby talk and having me echo her words, signing for words she knows in sign language, having stories read to her and songs sung for her, stomping her feet and clapping to songs, kissing her stuffed animals, splashing in puddles, and saying “hi” to strangers by raising her palm to them or waving.
 Her most favorite enthusiasms remain screaming games of chase and infinite variations on peek-a-boo.
 Adahlia’s laughter and curiosity softens the atmosphere and opens hearts everywhere we go.
-Adahlia is a little daredevil climber, a beautiful little girl with wise eyes, and she loves to touch and connect with people and animals.
+She is a little daredevil climber, a beautiful little girl with wise eyes, and she loves to touch and connect with people and animals.

 My hope is that this site will solicit a flood of prayer, love, and positive, healing energy on her behalf.
 DBA is a mysterious medical problem but it also comes with its own unique brand of mysterious hope: it goes into spontaneous remission in approximately 20% of cases.
 This means that the children are suddenly able to make enough of their own blood to no longer need blood transfusions.
 We are doing absolutely everything we can for Adahlia from biomedical, natural medicine, physical medicine, energy medicine, spiritual medicine, and oriental medicine perspectives.
 We’ve received considerable help — emotionally, spiritually, and financially.
 If you’d like to help finance our quest to cure her, we’d welcome your assistance.
 If I can uncover a natural cure for her, it would have great implications for all the other children and families that struggle with the physical, financial, and emotional tolls of this disorder.
 On this blog, I will keep you informed of our progress.